 * * *

 Everyone wants, and expects, lightning fast delivery nowadays, and it may seem easy enough to turn your stores into mini-warehouses to fulfill online orders and reduce costs.
-However, ship from store will undoubtedly complicate your inventory management system and, if implemented incorrectly either due to outdated technology or insufficient training, will ultimately result in a worse customer experience.
-The key to a successful ship-from-store initiative lies in real-time inventory tracking, which requires a unified commerce approach through Distributed Order Management technology.
+However, shipping from store will undoubtedly complicate your inventory management system and, if implemented incorrectly either due to outdated technology or insufficient training, will ultimately result in a worse customer experience.
+The key to a successful Ship From Store initiative lies in real-time inventory tracking, which requires a unified commerce approach through Distributed Order Management technology.

 If you’ve decided to ship from store to be your next move, don’t expect an overnight implementation process.
 It will likely take at least two years to deploy new technology, train associates, and optimize internal processes to achieve the experience you’re looking for.
 Request a consultation with the HotWax team to learn more about our best-in-class Distributed Order Management solution and get started on your Ship From Store journey.